 Have you had the pleasure of seeing the Yosemite Firefall before?
 Tell us about your experience in the comments!
 Make the most of your time at Northern California’s extraordinary national park and take a look at these 7 Little-Known Things To Do On Your Next Visit To Yosemite.

 What are some little-known facts about Yosemite National Park?

 In addition to, you know, being the site of a firefall in Northern California, Yosemite National Park is a treasure trove of natural beauty and memorable things to see and do!
-Located in the Sierra Nevada mountain range of California, this site is renowned for its sequoia trees, Tunnel View, El Capitan, and the Half Dome Hike — but there are definitely some hidden gems and little-known facts about this beautiful state park.
+Located in the Sierra Nevada mountain range of California, this site is renowned for its sequoia trees, Tunnel View, El Capitan, and the Half Dome Hike -- but there are definitely some hidden gems and little-known facts about this beautiful state park.
 Perhaps most noteworthy is The Ahwahnee Hotel, an iconic example of parkitecture (a design aesthetic meant to blend in with natural surroundings), and its interior was actually the inspiration for Stanley Kubrick’s movie adaptation of The Shining.
 Another cool tidbit?
-Horse enthusiasts will be pleased to learn that you can actually tackle the trails on horseback; trail rides are typically offered in 2-hour, half-day, and full-day increments, and we recommend this option for the scenic Mirror Lake trail.
+Horse enthusiasts will be pleased to learn that you can actually tackle the trails on horseback; trail rides are typically offered in two-hour, half-day, and full-day increments, and we recommend this option for the scenic Mirror Lake trail.

 What are some other scenic parks in Northern California?

 Northern California is an absolutely stunning place to live and to visit, with the most beautiful and scenic outdoor parks.
 Some of our favorites include Castle Crags, Lava Beds National Monument, Lassen Volcanic National Park, Lake Tahoe, and Gold Country.
 And of course, the California Redwood National and State Parks, one of the state's most wondrous treasures.

 How long does the Yosemite Firefall last, and how can I see it?